Agent Substrate#

 Install the CRDs, then kagent with the substrate flags.

-The controller.substrate.* and substrateWorkerPool.* flags are what turn on the substrate integration.
+The controller.substrate.* and substrateWorkerPool.* flags turn on the substrate integration.
 The rest is a standard kagent install.

 kubectl wait deploy/kagent-controller -n kagent --for=condition=Available --timeout=10m